Sexual Abuse and Harassment Policy

 1. Policy Application

-The Policy applies to all Career College students of Ontario College of Health & Technology.
+The Policy applies to all Career College students, faculty, employees, visitors, patients, and volunteers of Ontario College of Health & Technology, hereafter referred to as the College Community.

 2. The Scope

-The Policy applies to complaints of sexual violence that have occurred on Ontario College of Health & Technology career college campus or at a one of our events and involve our students.
+The Policy applies to complaints of sexual violence that have occurred on Ontario College of Health & Technology career college campus or at a one of our events and involve anyone in the College Community.
+Ontario College Of Health & Technology will not tolerate any form of physical, sexual, emotional, verbal, or psychological abuse, nor any form of neglect or harassment.

 3. Purpose and Intent

-All of Ontario College of Health & Technology students have a right to study in an environment free of sexual violence.
+All of Ontario College of Health & Technology our College Community has a right to an environment free of all types of harassment, abuse and violence.

 4. Policy Objectives

-Ontario College of Health & Technology is committed to providing our students with an educational environment free from sexual violence and treating those students who report incidents of sexual violence with dignity and respect.
+Ontario College of Health & Technology is committed to providing our College Community with an educational environment free from sexual violence and treating those who report incidents of sexual violence with dignity and respect.

-To that end Ontario College of Health & Technology will provide a copy of the policy to our students, and educate them together with our career college management, employees and contractors about this Policy and how to identify situations that involve, or could progress into sexual violence against our students and how to reduce it.
+To that end Ontario College of Health & Technology will provide a copy of the policy in a public forum, and educate our College Community about this Policy and how to identify situations that involve, or could progress into sexual violence against our College Community and how to reduce it.

 Where a complaint has been made, under this Policy, of sexual violence Ontario College of Health & Technology will take all reasonable steps to investigate it, including as follows: